 Alternatively, panels may consist of 6-8 Diamond presentations, a formalized presentation genre structured by time and images:

 Individual Diamond presentations are seven minutes long and are organized around 21 slides that are set to advance automatically every 20 seconds.

-Organized Diamond sessions will include between six and ten presentations on a common theme, to be presented in one two-hour session.
 All Diamond sessions will be constructed with an initial seven minutes allotted for preparation and introduction of the session as a whole, seven minutes for each Diamond presentation, time for questions in between presentations, and the balance of the available time dedicated to discussion of the full set of presentations.
 At the discretion of the session chair, the discussion time may be used for response by a formal discussant, open "full room” questions and answers, break-out time in which presenters can confer with interested audience members, or a combination of these discussion formats.

 |Participants in pre-organized sessions

 Chairs of pre-organized sessions

 - Submit your short (100-word) abstract, affiliation and preferred email address to the chair of your proposed session well in advance of the March 31 deadline.

 - Register for the meeting by March 31.